 #AuthRes August: Top 20 Musicuentos songs.
 I just posted about some great newish songs I’ve found, but the majority of songs I use in my classroom are tried-and-true successes from the last 12 years of teaching.

 We are a group of Spanish teachers who have come together to share ideas and resources.
 Use music as a part of your weekly routine.
 Top 10 Latin Summer Songs of 2014 (Video) There’s one time of year when caliente, that tired adjective for Latin music, feels fresh and yes... hot!

 Google Docs - create and edit documents online, for free.
 He llorado song activities – Williamson CI & TPRS.
 Here are some activities for the song ‘He llorado’ by Juán Magán feat.

 Gente de Zona.
+Instead of handing out a packet with (mostly) cloze activities for our songs this year, I am going to try and do more with each song such as embedded readings, hands-on activities, and MovieTalk with the videos.
+You can read this post about creating an engaging lesson with music.
 Wavin’ Flag: David Bisbal y K’naan.
 Music, going beyond the cloze – Williamson CI & TPRS.
 Artista de la semana + Failing Forward.
 Thanks to influences from my amazing PLN, especially @karacjacobs and @dwphotoski I finally have an organized, streamlined method of doing something I’ve wanted to do better for a long time: leverage students’ interest in music to teach them language skills.